hamilton-health-lab/continuous-roberta/README.md

-# Continuous-RoBERTa
+# Continuous-RoBERTa  😄  😨  😡  😞
-Sentiment analysis tool for estimating the intensity of four emotions from text.
+Sentiment analysis tools for estimating the intensity of four emotions from text.

 Validated on self-reported affect from dream reports (submitted for publication).